aptos-labs/aptos-core/aptos-move/move-examples/move-tutorial/README.md

     }
 ```

-`balance` represents the number of tokens in `addr` before execution and `check_value` represents the number of tokens to be deposited.
+Here `balance` represents the number of tokens in `addr` before execution, and `check_value` represents the number of tokens to be deposited.
 The method would abort if 1) `addr` does not have the resource `Balance<CoinType>` or 2) the sum of `balance` and `check_value` is greater than the maxium value of the type `u64`.
 The functional property checks that the balance is correctly updated after the execution.

 </details>